Dynamical Hall responses of disordered superconductors: Conclusions

 Our findings show that both the ordinary and spin Hall conductivities show a dissipative component related to the out-of-phase current.
 In the case of the ordinary Hall effect, the dissipative current contribution only arises in the superconducting state.
 For intrinsic spin Hall effect, the imaginary (dissipative) part of the Hall conductivity is always weaker in the superconducting state than in the normal state.
 At low frequencies, the spin Hall conductivity of a superconductor with Rashba SOC is dominated by the in-phase component, while in the normal state it is of the same order as the out-of-phase component.
 For extrinsic SOC, the spin Hall response is frequency and temperature independent and proportional to the spin Hall angle.
 In other words, there is no correction from superconductivity on the extrinsic spin Hall conductivity.

 The dynamical Hall effect can be observed in optical spectroscopy via the Faraday-Kerr rotation of the polarization state of light in conventional superconductors.
-Suitable materials for the measurement of the spin Hall effect due to intrinsic SOC are 2D transition-metal dichalcogenide superconductors such as NbSe$_2$ and TaS$_2$ which show large spin–orbit interaction~\cite{Xi:2016,delaBarrera:2018}, or LaAlO$_3$/SrTiO$_3$ interfaces~\cite{Caviglia:2010,BenShalom:2010}.
+Suitable materials for the measurement of the spin Hall effect due to intrinsic SOC are Bi$_2$Se$_3$/monolayer NbSe$_2$ heterostructures~\cite{Yi:2022}, or LaAlO$_3$/SrTiO$_3$ interfaces~\cite{Caviglia:2010,BenShalom:2010}, where the Rashba SOC can be tuned by applying a gate voltage.
 For the extrinsic spin Hall effect we propose Nb~\cite{Jeon:2018}, NbN~\cite{Wakamura:2015}, and V~\cite{Wang:2017}, as they are superconductors with sizable impurity-induced SOC.
-For the detection of the spin Hall effect we propose a lateral spin valve, where the superconductor with SOC is placed between the two ferromagnets [see Fig.~\ref{Fig:Hall_measurement}(b)].
+For the detection of the spin Hall effect we propose a lateral spin valve, where a superconductor with SOC is used as a detector [see Fig.~\ref{Fig:Hall_measurement}(b)].

 Our study focuses on investigating the dynamic charge and spin responses in conventional singlet single-band superconductors.
 It is worth noting that spin ordering, as for example on iron based superconductors~\cite{Kamihara:2006,Kamihara:2008}, would be interesting to study.
 Our results can be readily generalized to include the effects of such spin ordering for example via the presence of an exchange field.
 Moreover, orbital degrees of freedom in multiband superconductors may provide additional dynamical channels, which possibly also show up in dynamic Hall-like responses, such as the valley Hall effect.
 Such effects may become visible in the dynamic responses of superconducting twisted multilayer graphene or field-biased bilayer graphene.
 Describing such effects would require generalizing our quasiclassical approach to the multiband case.